-Actionable messages in Outlook, Office 365 Groups, and Microsoft Teams
+Actionable messages in Outlook and Office 365 Groups

-Whether you are filling out a survey, approving an expense report, or updating a CRM sales opportunity, Actionable Messages enable you to take quick actions right from within Outlook and Teams.
+Whether you are filling out a survey, approving an expense report, or updating a CRM sales opportunity, Actionable Messages enable you to take quick actions right from within Outlook.
 Developers can now embed actions in their emails or notifications, elevating user engagement with their services and increasing organizational productivity.